• Skip to primary navigation

 Instructions

-1. Finely crush the Oreo cookies in a food processor until you get a smooth, lump-free Oreo crumb powder.
+1. Finely crush the Oreo cookies in a food processor until you get a very fine, lump-free crumb.

-2. In a large mixing bowl, add the cold mascarpone cheese, cold heavy cream, powdered sugar, vanilla extract, and Oreo crumbs.
+2. In a large bowl, add cold mascarpone, cold heavy cream, powdered sugar, vanilla, and Oreo crumbs.

-4. Chill the Oreo whipped cream frosting in the fridge until ready to use for piping on cupcakes, layer cakes, or other desserts.
+5. Chill briefly before using for piping on cupcakes, layer cakes, or desserts.

 Equipment